amrutprabhu/amrutprabhu.github.io/data/blog/2023/fido2-passwordless-authentication-with-keycloak.md

 ![Keycloak Client](/static/images/2023/fido2-authentication-with-keycloak/fido2-passwordless-authentication-part6.jpg)

-This URL will help us to use the client in the browser to perform registration and login without creating a client application from scratch to test the entire authentication flow.
+This Keycloak URL will help us to use the client in the browser to perform registration and login without creating a client application from scratch to test the entire authentication flow.

-Lastly, we need to enable user registrations.
+With all of this done, we will now enable user registrations..

-For this, click in the “Realm settings” section and select the login tab.
+For this, click on the “Realm settings” section and select the login tab.
 Here enable the “User Registration” option.

 ![Keycloak User Registration](/static/images/2023/fido2-authentication-with-keycloak/fido2-passwordless-authentication-part7.jpg)

-That is all you need to now start using the Keycloak client which now has the passwordless authentication mechanism configured at the realm level.
+That is all you need to start using the Keycloak client which now has the passwordless authentication mechanism configured at the realm level.

-Now, let's test this.
+Let's test this.

 ## Testing the Passwordless Authentication.